Lymph Nodes and Cancer

 Swollen lymph nodes

 Some areas where lymph nodes commonly swell are in the neck, groin, and underarms.
 In most cases, only one area of nodes swells at a time.
 When more than one area of lymph nodes is swollen it’s called generalized lymphadenopathy.
 Some infections (such as strep throat and chicken pox), certain medicines, immune system diseases, and cancers like lymphoma and leukemia can cause this kind of swelling.
-The doctor will look for more information to figure out the cause of the swelling.
+The health care provider will look for more information to figure out the cause of the swelling.
 Lymph node swelling is often caused by something other than cancer.

 Cancer in the lymph nodes